dbt-msft/jaffle_shop_mssql/training.md

    3. Paste the git URL: `https://github.com/chaerinlee1/jaffle_shop` and hit enter.
    4. Choose which folder you want your code to go in and click "Select Repository Location".
 I typically have all my repositories in `C:\Code`.
    6. A pop up message should appear on the lower right of VSCode asking if you would like to open the cloned repository.
 Click "Open".
 2. After cloning, you should be prompted to install some extensions -- you should!
 Click on the 5th icon from the top in the left window pane.
+Or use the shortcut (`CTRL + SHIFT + X`).
 Type in the following extensions in the search bar and install:
    * `python extension`
    * `better jinja`
    * `vscode-dbt`
    * `rainbow csv`
-3. Create a new branch from the main branch by clicking on the bottom left button on the blue ribbon of VSCode (it should probably say main).
+3. Create a new branch from the main branch by clicking on the bottom left button on the blue ribbon of VSCode (it should probably say "main").
 Then click on "Create new branch from...".
 Name your branch (maybe to your initials e.g. "cl_dbttraining") and hit Enter.
 Click on "origin/main".
 3. Now we need to set up `profiles.yml` to connect to our database.
    1. Create new directory called `.dbt` under your user folder (`C:\Users\your_user_folder`).
    2. Add the `.dbt` folder to your workspace in VSCode by clicking on File -> Add  Folder to Workspace... -> your new `.dbt` folder -> Add.